pykeen/pykeen/docs/source/tutorial/node_piece.rst

    # inverses are necessary for the current version of NodePiece
    dataset = FB15k237(create_inverse_triples=True)

+In the simplest usage of :class:`pykeen.models.NodePiece`, we'll only use relations for tokenization.
+We can do this by with the following
+arguments:

+#.
+Set the ``tokenizers="RelationTokenizer"`` to
+   :class:`pykeen.nn.node_piece.RelationTokenizer`.
+We can simply refer to the class name and it gets automatically resolved to the correct subclass of :class:`pykeen.nn.node_piece.Tokenizer` by the :mod:`class_resolver`.

-The simplest case of using only relations for tokenization: we put :class:`pykeen.nn.node_piece.RelationTokenizer` in the ``tokenizers`` args (it will automatically get resolved to the correct tokenizer via :mod:`class_resolver` and specify ``num_tokens=12`` to sample 12 unique relations per node (if for some entities there are less than 12 unique relations, the difference will be padded with the auxiliary padding token):
+#.
+Set the ``num_tokens=12`` to sample 12 unique relations per node.
+If,
+   for some entities, there are less than 12 unique relations, the difference will be padded with the auxiliary padding token.

+Here's how the code looks:

 .. code:: python